sharondrinkwaard/nookswarehouse/README.md

 ## Left to Implement
 - As soon as I submit this project, I am going to start replacing the current products with real products.
 So that visitors can actually buy physical products.
-I am going to use a dropshipping plug-in from VidaXl WooCommerce for the inventory.
+I am going to use a dropshipping plug-in from VidaXL WooCommerce for the inventory.
 -	I am also going to add a Pinterest link to the Pinterest account for the affiliate marketing part of this business.